Zonnie-23/tp/docs/UserGuide.md

 Format: `sclear`

+<a href="#quickhire-user-guide" class="ug-pdf-nav-top">[Go to top]</a>

 ## Commands for managing saved list of job roles

 <box type="info" seamless>

-The `j/JOB ROLE` can only take in certain job roles, which must match job roles in the saved list of job roles.
-This list is can be configured and saved locally.
+The `j/JOB ROLE` can only take in certain job roles, which must match one of the job role in the saved list of job roles.
+This list is can be modified and is saved locally.

 By default, when starting up the application for the first time, there are 9 job roles preloaded.

 `Back End Developer`, `Data Scientist`, `DevOps Engineer`, `Front End Developer`, `IT Administrator`, `Product Manager`, `QA Engineer`, `Software Engineer`, `UI Designer`

-These commands are to modify the saved list of job roles.
+These commands are to view and modify the saved list of job roles.
 Available actions include to add, delete and list all job roles.

 </box>